 Peer Reviewed - Even the best code can always be better.
 All our software is reviewed by another team member to make sure we are consistently delivering our best quality work.

 CI/CD (Continuous Integration & Delivery) with Dockerized Development & Production Environments - This is a mouthful, but we’ll go one step at a time.
 The goal of this type of infrastructure is to increase productivity and decrease errors.
-One of the hardest, most time consuming, and least predictable aspects of development is managing dependencies and testing.
+Some of the hardest, most time consuming, and least predictable aspects of development are managing dependencies and testing.
 To solve this, we create an environment in which: